| |

 in 2009).
 Rastafarians regard the late Emperor Haile Selassi

 of Ethiopia as a god.
-European monarchs do not claim divinity,
+European monarchs no longer claim divinity,

-but all the same most of them can trace their lineage back to
+but many of them trace their lineage back to Odin.

 Great religious leaders have foreseen the likelihood of their